mgolding1/S19-4010/a/04/Transactions.md

 	// 4.
 Find the set of values that are pointed to in the index.
 	//    These are the values for the 'from' account.
 Delete this
 	//    from the index.
 These are the values that have been spent.
+	//    ((( To delete from the index use the from value.
+Convert it
+	//		to a stirng (the key for the index
+	//		cc.BlockIndex.FindValue.AddrIndex  is a string.
+	//		Then use the builtin "delete" to remove this entire key.
+	//		"delete(cc.BlockIndex.FindValue.AddrIndex, fromConvertedToString)
+	//		You may have to check that the key exists in the "AddrIndex"
+	//		first ))))
 	// 5.
 Create a new empty transaction.
 Call `transctions.NewEmptyTx`
 	//    to create.
 Pass in the 'memo' and the 'from' for this
 	//    tranaction.